 The World Youth Alliance (WYA) began in 1999 when 21-year-old Anna Halpine stood up for human dignity during a conference at the United Nations.
 Since then, WYA has grown to include tens of thousands of members around the world with six regional offices, all dedicated to the defense of the dignity of the person through education, culture, and advocacy.

-At a conference on Population and Development, Anna Halpine witnessed a group of thirty two young people claiming to represent all three billion of the world’s youth.
-The group was given the floor, and demanded three things they claimed were necessary for development:
+While observing the 1999 Conference on Population and Development, Anna Halpine witnessed a group of thirty two young people make a statement.
+Claiming to represent all three billion of the world’s youth, they demanded that the following policies be put into place: